 3. Officers who are terminated from any police force must lose all police certifications.
 The terminated officer will not be allowed to work anywhere in American Law Enforcement as a sworn law enforcement officer.

-4. Police departments which hire officers with a past of abusing, killing or harming the public without justification, will held liable if that newly hired officer unjustifiably harms another person.
+4. Police departments which hire officers with a past of abusing, killing or harming the public without justification, will be held liable if that newly hired officer unjustifiably harms another person.

-5. Brave officers who report the crimes of other officers, must be protected and if they choose, moved to another, division, or state.
+5. Brave officers who report the crimes of other officers, must be protected and if they choose, moved to another division, or state.

 I fully support the police.
 I have three retired police officers in my family.
 Honorable, brave souls, who protected Americans with honor.

 Non-lethal technology and training will be a top priority for My Administration.

 Police Officers will have more effective, non lethal weapons at hand to stop suspects without having to shoot them.

 The protection of the Officer's life is priority one.
 Non lethal detainment equipment gives them more options to subdue suspects without resorting to shooting them.